What is Artificial Intelligence Used For? Unlocking AI's Power

 Continuous Learning & Refinement

-Revolutionizing Industries: Practical Applications of AI
+Revolutionizing Industries: Core Applications of AI

 AI in Everyday Life: From Smart Homes to Smart Cities